Coexisting with Australia’s Fiercest Parents

 🛑 Please Note:

-Magpies are a protected species in Australia.
+Magpies and Plovers are protected species in Australia.

 It is illegal to harm or kill them.
 Remember—they are protecting their young, and swooping is a natural defensive instinct.